 - A diet high in sugar, cholesterol, and fat (particularly from meat and dairy products)

-- Psoriasis -- Studies show that psoriasis is associated both with Crohn's disease and ulcerative colitis
+- Psoriasis.
+Studies show that psoriasis is associated both with Crohn disease and ulcerative colitis.

 Your doctor will do a physical exam and a series of tests to diagnose ulcerative colitis.
 Blood tests may show anemia (due to a significant loss of blood) and a high white blood cell count (a sign of inflammation somewhere in the body).
 Stool samples may show whether there is bleeding or infection in the colon or rectum.

-The following procedures may also help distinguish between ulcerative colitis, Crohn's disease, and other inflammatory conditions.
+The following procedures may also help distinguish between ulcerative colitis, Crohn disease, and other inflammatory conditions.

-Colonoscopy and sigmoidoscopy -- In a colonoscopy, a long, flexible, lighted tube with a camera is used to take pictures of the colon.
-These pictures can reveal any inflammation, bleeding, or ulcers along the entire colon wall.
-Your doctor may also take a biopsy of colon cells to see whether you have ulcerative colitis or Crohn's disease.
-The patient is sedated during the procedure.
+Colonoscopy and sigmoidoscopy: In a colonoscopy, a doctor uses a long, flexible, lighted tube with a camera to take pictures of the colon.
+These pictures can reveal inflammation, bleeding, or ulcers along the entire colon wall.
+Your doctor may also take a biopsy of colon cells to see whether you have ulcerative colitis or Crohn disease.
+The person is sedated during the procedure.
 A sigmoidoscopy is similar, but is used to examine the rectum and lower part of your colon.
 It can be done without sedation, but may miss inflammation higher in the colon or the small intestine.

-Small intestine x-ray -- In this test, you drink a barium "shake" and the doctor takes an x-ray of your small intestine.
-This test allows doctors to see the small intestine (which can't be seen with colonoscopy).
-It can help distinguish between ulcerative colitis and Crohn's disease.
+Small intestine x-ray: In this test, you drink a barium "shake" and the doctor takes an x-ray of your small intestine.
+This test allows doctors to see the small intestine (which cannot be seen with colonoscopy).
+It can help distinguish between ulcerative colitis and Crohn disease.

 There is no known way to prevent ulcerative colitis, but you can usually manage the condition with a combination of medication, diet, and lifestyle changes.
 A low-fat diet rich in fruits, fluids, magnesium, and vitamin C; exercise; and stress-reduction techniques (including hypnosis) may also help prevent recurrences.

-The primary goal in treating ulcerative colitis is to control acute flares of the disease and to maintain remission.
-The type of treatment often depends on how severe the disease is.
-For example, people with mild to moderate ulcerative colitis are usually treated with medications that reduce inflammation and suppress the immune system.
+The primary goals in treating ulcerative colitis are to control acute flares of the disease and to maintain remission.
+The type of treatment often depends on the severity of the disease is.
+For example, people with mild-to-moderate ulcerative colitis are usually treated with medications that reduce inflammation and suppress the immune system.
 More severe cases may require surgery.

 Many people with ulcerative colitis report that stress makes their symptoms worse.
 Relaxation and stress-reduction techniques can be helpful, particularly when used with other forms of treatment.
 Some techniques to consider:

 Although medications cannot cure ulcerative colitis, they can reduce symptoms and help you control your condition.
 Sometimes, they can bring on remission of the disease for a period of time.
-Medications commonly used to treat ulcerative colitis include:
+Doctors often prescribe the following medications commonly to treat ulcerative colitis:

-Aminosalicylates -- anti-inflammatory drugs used to treat mild to moderate symptoms.
-Up to 80% of patients will respond within 4 weeks to orally-administered aminosalicylates.
+Aminosalicylates: Anti-inflammatory drugs used to treat mild-to-moderate symptoms.
+Up to 80% of people respond within 4 weeks to orally-administered aminosalicylates.
 They include:

-Nicotine patches -- Researchers aren't sure why, but nicotine patches seem to help some people find short-term relief during flares, particularly if the person used to be a smoker.
+Nicotine patches: Researchers are not sure why, but nicotine patches seem to help some people find short-term relief during flares, particularly if the person used to be a smoker.
 The risks of smoking greatly outweigh any potential benefits, so no one who has ulcerative colitis should start smoking.

-About 20 - 30% of people with ulcerative colitis must eventually have their colon or colon and rectum removed (colectomy or proctocolectomy) because of massive bleeding, severe illness, rupture of the colon, or the risk of cancer.
+20 to 30% of people with ulcerative colitis must eventually have their colon or colon and rectum removed (colectomy or proctocolectomy) because of massive bleeding, severe illness, rupture of the colon, or the risk of cancer.
 The surgery often eliminates the disease.
 To allow for the elimination of waste, the surgeon creates an internal pouch from the small intestine, which empties into the anus.
-It may result in having 5 - 7 watery bowel movements a day, and about 32% of people who undergo this procedure develop pouchitis, an inflammation of the pouch that is treated with a short course of antibiotics.
+It may result in having 5 to 7 watery bowel movements a day, and up to one-third of people who undergo this procedure develop pouchitis, an inflammation of the pouch that is treated with a short course of antibiotics.

 Complementary and Alternative Therapies

-Although diet cannot cure ulcerative colitis, some studies suggest that people who eat foods high in saturated fat and sugar and who eat less amounts of fruits and vegetables may be more at risk of developing the disease.
+Although diet cannot cure ulcerative colitis, some studies suggest that people who eat foods high in saturated fat and sugar, and who eat less amounts of fruits and vegetables, may be at greater risk of developing the disease.
 Certain foods may also reduce symptoms.

 - Limit intake of dairy products, which may help reduce diarrhea.

-- A bland, low fiber diet may best during acute flares.
+- A bland, low-fiber diet may be best during acute flares.